saleor/saleor-docs/docs/dashboard/orders.md

 There are two order types depending on their payment status:

-* Unpaid

-A traditional credit card or bank payment that is awaiting authorization from the bank.
+* Unpaid - This status reflects the traditional credit card or bank payment that is awaiting authorization from the bank.
 Unpaid amounts are listed as ‘pre-authorized’.
 Once funds are released, the order status will automatically change to fully paid.

 ![Unpaid order](assets/dashboard-orders/7.jpg)

-* Fully paid

-This indicates that the order has been paid for in full.
+* Fully paid - This indicates that the order has been paid for in full.

-* Fully refunded

-All charged funds were returned to the customer.
+* Fully refunded - All charged funds were returned to the customer.

-* Partially refunded

-When a partial refund was given to a customer, for example, when one product from several ordered items is no longer available.
+* Partially refunded - When a partial refund was given to a customer, for example, when one product from several ordered items is no longer available.

 ## Draft orders